puppetlabs/puppet-docs/source/guides/passenger.markdown

         </Directory>
     </VirtualHost>

-If this Puppet master is not the certificate authority, you will need to use different paths to the CA certificate and CRL:
+If this puppet master is not the certificate authority, you will need to use different paths to the CA certificate and CRL:

     SSLCertificateChainFile /var/lib/puppet/ssl/certs/ca.pem